zealscott/SynMeter/README.md

 ## :boom: Usage

 ### Datasets
-*  SynMeter provides 12 standardized datasets with train/val/test datasets for benchmark, which can be downloaded from here: [Google Drive](https://drive.google.com/file/d/1WWvT5NemPC5ZhGXh5E2_80rrTAO-QQ7d/view?usp=sharing)
+*  SynMeter provides 12 standardized datasets with train/val/test datasets for benchmarking, which can be downloaded from here: [Google Drive](https://drive.google.com/file/d/1WWvT5NemPC5ZhGXh5E2_80rrTAO-QQ7d/view?usp=sharing)
-*  You can also easily use additional dataset by putting it to `./dataset`.
-Please refer to wiki for details.
+*  You can also easily use an additional dataset by putting it to `./dataset`.

 ### Tune evaluators for utility evaluations
 * Machine learning affinity requires machine learning models with tuned hyperparameters, SynMeter provides 8 commonly-used machine learning models and their configurations in `./exp/evaluators`.
-* You can tune these evlautors on your custoimized dataset:
+* You can tune these evaluators on your customized dataset:
 ```sh
 python scripts/tune_evaluator.py -d [dataset] -c [cuda]
 ```

 ### Tune synthesizer
-We provide a unifed tuning objective for model tuning, thus, all kinds of synthesizers can be tuned by just single command:
+We provide a unified tuning objective for model tuning, thus, all kinds of synthesizers can be tuned by just a single command:
 ```sh
 python scripts/tune_synthesizer.py -d [dataset] -m [synthesizer] -s [seed] -c [cuda]
 ```